impactdotcom/impactdotcom.github.io/_posts/news/2016-08-09-impact-accelerator-acelerar-11-de-las-mejores-startups-fiware-de-europa.md

 <a href="http://www.dnaphone.it"><img src="/assets/dnaphone logo.png"></a>
 </td>
 <td>
-<p>DNAPhone: DNAPhone allows you to learn and build portable devices for scientific purposes througt IoT technologies, in an economic and simple way.</p>
+<p><a href="http://www.dnaphone.it">DNAPhone</a>: DNAPhone allows you to learn and build portable devices for scientific purposes througt IoT technologies, in an economic and simple way.</p>
 </td>
 <td>
 <p>Italy</p>